NakanoVN/default-dotfiles/README.md

 #copy the fonts to ~/.local/share/fonts

-#this setup have autostart for some apps, so if you don't want it just comment or remove the line in i3 config (just search for "autostart workspaces")

 #To setup betterlockscreen wallpaper use "betterlockscreen -u ~/.config/wallpapers/dark-theme/katana.jpg" --fx blur,dim --blur 1 --dim 40"

-#Install the polybar theme from this repo "https://github.com/adi1090x/polybar-themes.git"

-#Install the rofi theme from this repo "https://github.com/adi1090x/rofi.git"

 #For rofi, if you want the image inside input bar to be full